Tasmania Tours | 6 Day Tour | Tour in Circle | TIC6

 Soon after we head westward into the Meander Valley which is an absolutely stunning farming and pastural area.
 Try local made ice-cream and honey tastings of more than 50 flavours at the renowned Melita Honey Farm in Chudleigh before learning about Tasmania’a oldest and biggest Leatherwood Honey producer R. Stephens Honey in Mole Creek.

 Our lunch stop today is a true gem hidden in the forest at 41o Degrees South Salmon Farm.
 After lunch a truely unique attraction follows with a guided tour of the Marakoopa Caves, exhibiting limestone & crystal formations millions of years old, along with a completely natural population of resident glow worms!
-From here we will snake our way up onto the central highlands plateau to Cradle Mountain National Park to partake in some wombat & animal spotting at dusk before an Aussie BBQ banquet dinner.
+From here we will snake our way up onto the central highlands plateau to Cradle Mountain National Park to partake in some wombat & animal spotting at dusk.
+Dinner will be either an Aussie BBQ banquet or our treat at the acclaimed 'Altitude' restaurant in Cradle Mountain.
 Tonights accommodation gives a real mountain experience in our comfortable and very cosy cabin lodgings.

 Day 5 – Cradle Mountain to Queenstown